Epic-legend128/Food-Recognition/README.md

 $ node server.js
 ```
 You can also use nodemon to run the page if you are planning on tinkering with the code.

+## Problems
+The final product is actually pretty nice, apart from the model used.
+The model which we used was trained on our own data, and it was therefore difficult to collect enough, reliable and good quality data for our purposes so we had to limit ourselves to only green apples, bread and pasta with tomato sauce.
+The model does not work with anything else, and its accuracy with just these few things is actually not very good.
+Initially, we were thinking of using a pre-trained model, but we also wanted the quantity of food which a pre-trained model would not provide us with, so we were forced to train our own model on different amounts of bread, pasta with tomato sauce and green apples.